 Everyone knows that repeat customers are easier to sell to and buy more.
-So make an initial low-profit sale to search visitors, so that you can add them to your email list and make more sales and profit later.
+So make an initial low-profit sale to search for visitors, so that you can add them to your email list and make more sales and profit later.

-In fact, in my previous email to people who got a free advanced SEO book chapter, I went so far as to advocate selling at cost -i.e. at 0% profit – to maximize your conversion rate on SEO traffic.
+In fact, in my previous email to people who got a free advanced SEO book chapter, I went so far as to advocate selling at a cost -i.e. at 0% profit – to maximize your conversion rate on SEO traffic.

 Then wouldn’t you price everything – since you want search traffic on all your products – at 0% profit?